planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 ### NPC Creation

-The Guide plays perhaps *too many* NPCs, such as friendly or unfriendly contacts, shopkeepers, enemies, key figures in the setting, and random passersby.
+The Guide plays perhaps too many NPCs, such as friendly or unfriendly contacts, shopkeepers, enemies, key figures in the setting, and random passersby.
 Only key NPCs should have full Attributes.
-For the unnamed, a single ***NPC pool*** will do for Attributes *and* Mettle.
-Think "Stunned Bystander 3D" or "Hostile Village Elder 5D."
+For the mostly unnamed, unsung Extras, a single NPC pool will do.
+The first number, followed by a “D” is their dice pool for Attributes, and their Mettle.
+This is followed by their FRAME bonus.
+Think “Stunned Bystander 3D+3” or “Hostile Village Elder 5D+2.”
 If they try something out of character, double the Difficulty as usual.

-If one of their Attributes is far higher, such as FRAME for a large creature, list it in parentheses.
+<center>*[ Attributes & Mettle ] D + [ FRAME ]*</center>

+Extras only get their pool as Mettle, so they have less staying power than more important NPCs.
+Embrace this disparity or describe their defeats as retreats rather than beatdowns.

 ### Freeform CONCEPT Descriptors

-METTLE Core gives thematic examples but does limit players to a definitive list of skills to choose from.
+METTLE Core gives thematic examples but does not limit players to a definitive list of skills.
 While specific settings may hint at good ones, these are supposed to be up to the Player.
 You decide if a given CONCEPT is relevant to a task.
 Most of the time, you should say yes.
-If it is not obvious why and the Player doesn't have a clever explanation, they should default to about half their dice pool.
+If it is not obvious why and the Player doesn’t have a clever explanation, double the Difficulty.
 In extreme cases, do not allow the action at all.
-Suggest other ways the party might achieve their goal if they are stuck.
+Suggest other ways they might achieve their goal if stuck.

 ### Freeform XP